 Interested in more advice on the best e-commerce strategies?

 The 11 tactics covered in this blog are just the beginning.
-At 10am on 9 December, we’re teaming up with digital experience specialists Episerver to give you all tips needed to formulate a winning B2B e-commerce strategy.
+Digital experience experts Optimizely joined us for a webinar to discuss how to formulate a winning B2B e-commerce strategy.

-In the webinar, my colleagues James and Thamar, and Nazanin from Episerver will be discussing all things e-commerce tactics, from the differences between B2B and B2C strategies and examples of businesses who are doing it right.
+In the webinar, my colleagues James and Thamar, and Nazanin from Optimizely coveredall things e-commerce tactics, from the differences between B2B and B2C strategies and examples of businesses who are doing it right.

-Click the button below to save your spot!
+Click the button below to watch the video!